Jon Carin

 Jon Carin (born October 21, 1964) is an American musician, singer, songwriter and producer.
-He has collaborated with acts including Pink Floyd, Roger Waters, the Who, Eddie Vedder, Neil Finn, Kate Bush and Richard Butler.
+He has collaborated with acts including Pink Floyd, Roger Waters, David Gilmour, the Who, Pete Townshend, Psychedelic Furs, Kate Bush, the Dream Academy and Richard Butler.

 Biography

-As a teenager, Jon Carin started his professional musical career with the band Industry as their lead singer, keyboardist and songwriter.
-During his time with the band, they had a hit single with "State of the Nation" in 1984, being followed by the album Stranger to Stranger.
+As a teenager, Jon Carin started his career with the band Industry as their lead singer, keyboardist and songwriter.
+During his time with the band, they had a hit single with "State of the Nation" in 1983, being followed by the album Stranger to Stranger.

-In 1984, he was asked by Industry's producer, Rhett Davies, to work with Bryan Ferry for his Boys and Girls album.
+In 1983, he was asked by Industry's producer, Rhett Davies, to work with Bryan Ferry for his Boys and Girls album.
 Later in 1985, he joined Bryan Ferry at Live Aid, where he first played with Pink Floyd guitarist David Gilmour.

-1984,1985,1986 saw him play on many artist’s albums including The Psychedelic Furs - Midnight to Midnight & Pretty in Pink soundtrack, Corey Hart and many others.

-In 1985, Carin collaborated with Gilmour in the sessions for what would become Pink Floyd's album A Momentary Lapse of Reason (1987).
-He received credit as a keyboardist and for co-writing "Learning to Fly, based on a song of his.
-He contributed the keyboards and drum track for that song and many others on the album.".
+In 1985, Carin collaborated with Gilmour in the sessions for what would eventually become Pink Floyd's album A Momentary Lapse of Reason (1987).
+He received credit as a songwriter for co-writing "Learning to Fly, based on a song of his.
+He contributed the keyboards and drum track for that song and many others on the album."
 He participated in the support tour for the album, performing alongside returning keyboardist Richard Wright, and appeared on the 1988 Pink Floyd double live album, Delicate Sound of Thunder.
 In 1992, Carin participated in the recording of the soundtrack for La Carrera Panamericana.
 Two years later, in 1994, Carin contributed keyboards to Pink Floyd's album The Division Bell (1994).
 He also participated on the Division Bell tour and was featured on the Pulse CD and DVD.

 Carin performed with the Who, playing Quadrophenia in its entirety in 1996, at London's Hyde Park, which led to an extensive tour throughout much of 1996–97.

 On August 16, 1998, he produced and played keyboards and drums for Pete Townshend for a concert to raise money for the Maryville Academy.
 In 1999, a CD of this concert was released, being produced by Carin.

-Throughout the late 1990s and early 2000s, Carin was on tour with former Pink Floyd bassist, Roger Waters, for his In the Flesh tour.
+Throughout the late 1990s and early 2000s, Carin was on tour with former Pink Floyd leader, Roger Waters, for his In the Flesh tour.

-In October 2001, Carin performed with the Who at The Concert for New York City, a tribute concert to the lives lost on September 11.
-In January 2002, a recording of the tribute was released on CD and DVD.
+In October 2001, Carin performed with the Who at the Concert for New York City, a tribute concert to the lives lost on September 11.